 Find out more: SportChamps Review

 PlayON are one of the latest Daily Fantasy Sports sites to offer games to Australian players.
 PlayON have been operating in Europe since 2012, but have now been granted a licence in the Northern Territory in order to legally offer games to Australian DFS fans.
 Their range of games are quite good, with regular NBA, EPL, Golf and a variety of cricket, including Big Bash.
 They have also added AFL so Aussies will feel right at home.
 PlayON budgets typically seem pretty generous, so it's pretty easy to set a line up full of the star players that you really want in your team.

 PlayON offer a range of guaranteed tournaments as well as six-player and head-to-head.
 While the fields are still relatively small, there's often overlay in their main guaranteed tournaments which is great value to players.
-If you sign-up through the links here on Before You Bet, you'll also get your first entry for free!

 Find out more: PlayON Review

 DraftKings are the largest Daily Fantasy Sports site in the world.
-They are making new millionaires every week, and in 2017 alone, will award over $1 billion in prize money to DraftKings players around the world.
+They are making new millionaires every week, and in 2018 alone, awarded over $1 billion in prize money to DraftKings players around the world.
 In June, 2018, DraftKings officially launched in Australia, opening up their massive tournaments with weekly prize pools of over $1,000,000 to Australian customers!
 They don't yet offer tournaments on Australian sports such as AFL or NRL but offer some massive competitions in a range of other sports including NBA, NFL, Soccer, Golf, NASCAR, MMA and Esports!